bolt/docs/docs/performance/remote-filesystem/amazon-s3.md

-Autoloading of your service providers can be set-up in the same way as [Extension Bundles][bundles], by adding your base namespace and source directory ot the `psr-4` section of your project root `composer.json` file, e.g.
+Autoloading of your service providers can be set-up in the same way as [Extension Bundles][bundles], by adding your base namespace and source directory to the `psr-4` section of your project root `composer.json` file, e.g.

 ```json